danielyule/naya/README.md

 ### parse

-In addition to streaming array, NACH also supports standard parsing, like the built in library:
+In addition to streaming array, NAYA also supports standard parsing, like the built in library:

 ```python
 obj = parse(fp)